 Study population

-Out of the 355 study participants, the largest proportion, 34.98%, were aged between 40 and 49 years.
-The highest concentration, 43.95%, resided in the Dhaka division, and a significant majority, 72.75%, hailed from rural areas, representing the largest demographic in this study.
-Regarding marital status, a substantial 82.75% of participants were married.
-Illiteracy was prevalent among a significant number of patients, comprising 42.86%, while the primary education level was predominant among spouses, accounting for 37.11%.
+In our study, 355 women were willing to participate.
+The largest proportion, 35.0%, were aged between 40 and 49 years.
+The highest concentration, 44.0%, resided in the Dhaka division, and a significant majority, 72.8%, hailed from rural areas, representing the largest demographic in this study.
+Regarding marital status, a substantial 82.8% of participants were married.
+Illiteracy was prevalent among a significant number of patients, comprising 42.9%, while the primary education level was predominant among spouses, accounting for 37.1%.
 Additionally, more than a third of participants reported a monthly family income of <5,000 BDT, marking the highest figure in this study.
-Access to portable electronic devices, such as mobile phones, smartphones, and computers, was nearly common among patients, with 89.86%.
-Moreover, 59.44% of participants hadn’t access to mass media (Table 1).
+Access to portable electronic devices, such as mobile phones, smartphones, and computers, was nearly common among patients, with 89.9%.
+Moreover, 59.4% of participants hadn’t access to mass media (Table 1).

 The medical history of the patients is presented in Table 2.
-A majority (88.45%) of patients reported lump symptoms as their initial clinical presentation.
-Merely 11.11% of patients practised breast self-examination, and 9.52% had a family history of breast cancer.
-About 41.0% of participants encountered patient delay (>12 weeks), while 24.33% experienced provider delay (>4 weeks).
-In total, 55.72% of patients faced a total diagnostic delay (>16 weeks).
-The majority of patients visited for their first checkup at a medical facility when their cancer was in stage II (48.82%), followed by 44.09% in stage III.
-A smaller percentage visited during stage I and stage IV, accounting for 3.94% and 3.15%, respectively.
+A majority (88.5%) of patients reported lump symptoms as their initial clinical presentation.
+Merely 11.1% of patients practised breast self-examination, and 9.5% had a family history of breast cancer.
+About 41.0% of participants encountered patient delay (>3 months), while 24.3% experienced provider delay (>1 months).
+In total, 55.7% of patients faced a total delay (>4 months).
+The majority of patients visited for their first checkup at a medical facility when their cancer was in stage II (48.8%), followed by 44.1% in stage III.
+A smaller percentage visited during stage I and stage IV, accounting for 3.9% and 3.2%, respectively.

-In our research, we analysed the mean and standard deviation values for cancer stages I, II, III, and IV, which were found to be 3.73 (7.58), 20.40 (34.14), 25.32 (40.87), 12.84 (15.19), and 21.74 (36.39), respectively.
-Notably, the differences between these stage groups were deemed statistically significant in terms of patient delay.
-Provider delay exhibited variation across cancer stages, with the highest mean observed in cancer stage I (7.19) and the lowest in cancer stage IV (4.88).
+In our research, we analysed the mean and standard deviation values for cancer stages I, II, III, and IV, which were found to be 0.93 (1.89), 5.23 (8.60), 6.33 (10.22), and 3.21 (3.80) respectively for patient delay.
+Notably, the differences between these stage groups were deemed statistically significant regarding patient delay.
+Provider delay exhibited variation across cancer stages, with the highest mean observed in cancer stage I (1.80) and the lowest in cancer stage IV (1.22).
 However, upon statistical analysis, the difference in mean provider delay was not found to be significant among the different cancer stage groups.
-Regarding total diagnosis delay, cancer stage III showed the highest delay with a mean of 30.90.
-Nevertheless, similar to provider delay, statistical analysis did not reveal significant differences in total diagnosis delay across various cancer stage groups (Table 3).
+Regarding the total delay, cancer stage III showed the highest delay with a mean of 7.73.
+Nevertheless, similar to provider delay, statistical analysis did not reveal significant differences in total delay across various cancer stage groups (Table 3).
 In our research findings, we observed varying percentages of patient delay across different cancer stages.
-The lowest proportion of patient delay, at 2.02%, was recorded in Stage I, while the highest, at 51.53%, occurred in Stage III.
-Regarding provider delay, the lowest percentage was noted in Stage I, accounting for 2.48%, while the highest was observed in Stage II, with 52.75%.
-Analysing total diagnosis delay, Stage II exhibited the highest delay percentage at 48.57%, whereas Stage I had the lowest delay percentage, registering at 1.43%.
+The lowest proportion of patient delay, at 2.0%, was recorded in Stage I, while the highest, at 51.5%, occurred in Stage III.
+Regarding provider delay, the lowest percentage was noted in Stage I, accounting for 2.5%, while the highest was observed in Stage II, with 52.8%.
+Analysing total delay, Stage II exhibited the highest delay percentage at 48.6%, whereas Stage I had the lowest delay percentage, registering at 1.4%.
 These statistics shed light on the distribution of delays across different cancer stages, providing valuable insights for further investigation and intervention strategies (Figure 1).